stuartstaniford/permaplan/docs/open-landscape-description-format.md

 Syntax: `"spaceUnits":  "<units>",`

 where `<units>` is a JSON string allowed only to be one of either `feet` or `meters`, reflecting either Imperial/SAE or SI units of measurement.
 A file must pick exactly one such unit and use it throughout for coordinates of geometry in a variety of other sections.
 There is no provision for direct use of other sub-units such as inches, yards, or centimeters.
 Generally geometric co-ordinates will be specified as JSON numbers, and thus decimal fractions of the measurements are allowed.
 Thus a length of twelve feet, three inches would be expressed as 12.25.

+### fileTime (mandatory)

+Syntax: `"fileTime":  [<seconds>, <microseconds>]`

+The fileTime value is a JSON array of exactly two integers which denote the time at which the file was written.
+The first integer is the number of seconds since the beginning of 1970, UTC (aka "Unix time") and the second integer is a number of microseconds (expressing the fractional part of a second).

+### version (mandatory)

+Syntax: `"version":  [<majorversion>, <minorversion1>, <minorversion2>]`

+The version value is a JSON array of exactly three integers which denote the version of this specification that governs the format of the file.
+The current version is `[0,0,1]`.
+Version numbers will be incremented as the file format continues to evolve over time.
+A general convention is that changes in minor version numbers will be expected to preserve backward compatability with older versions of OLDF parsing software.
+However, this may not be the case with changes in major version number.
+Major version 0 is used for versions of the specification prior to general release, while it is in early development and testing.

+### software (mandatory)

+Syntax: `"software":  "<progname>",`

+The software value is a JSON string to denote the software that wrote out the file.
+The special value `manual edit` can be used to denote a file created in a text editor or similar.

+### softwareVersion (optional)

+Syntax: `"software-version":  "<version-info>",`

+The software-version is a JSON string to denote the version of the particular software that wrote out the file (as distinct from the version of this OLDF specification itself).
+This specification allows OLDF writing software to use any legal JSON string for their version information.

+### author (optional)

+Syntax: `"author":  "First Last",`

+The author value is a JSON string to denote the human author of a particular file.

 ## Land Surface